Onedean/EAC/README.md

 ## TODO List
-- [ ] Upload the dataset to Google Drive
 - [ ] Transfer the dataset to the hugging face for easy download using commands

 ## Updates/News: